Should You Use a Health Insurance Broker?

 What is a health insurance broker?

-Health insurance brokers typically work with people who don't have group health insurance through their employers.
+Health insurance brokers usually work with people who don't have group health insurance through their employers.
 Brokers will often help you shop for plans on the federal marketplace or a state marketplace.
 They may also be able to help you apply for a policy directly with a health insurance company.

 Brokers are also important for small businesses that provide health plans to their employees.
-Small business health insurance brokers can help these companies find a group plan to match the needs of the employees.
+Health insurance brokers can help these companies find a group plan that matches the needs of the employees.

 What does a health insurance broker do?